-A summary of MCAS Cherry Point's major environmental restoration agreements, cleanup plans, and schedules for the last five fiscal years is presented below.
-Historically significant milestones that occurred prior to this time period include completion of the Initial Assessment Study in 1983, initial RCRA Facility Assessment in 1987, execution of the RCRA 3008(h) Administrative Order on Consent in 1989, issuance of the RCRA Part B Permit in 1992, and listing of MCAS Cherry Point on the National
+A summary of MCAS Cherry Point's environmental restoration maior agreements, cleanup plans, and schedules for the last five fiscal years is presented below.
+Historically significant milestones that occurred prior to this time period completion include of the Initial Assessment Study in 1983, initial RCRA Facility Assessment in 1987, execution of the RCRA 3008(h) Administrative Order on Consent in 1989, issuance of the RCRA Part B Permit in 1992, and listing of MCAS Cherry Point on the National Priorities List in 1994.
+Other highlights include: